dsaadatmandi/harmonic/README.md

 - [x] Implement compression (zstd?) -> zstd! should make this a feature / configurable
 - [x] Use tracing crate for distributed trace
 - [x] Fix `futures::lock::Mutex` to `tokio::sync::Mutex`
-- [x] Improve cli functionality -> allow more config to be directly passed as args
 - [x] Improve error handling and propagation -> thiserror + anyhow
+- [x] Better initial setup cli guidance -> prompt user to enter certain config rather than referring to config file?

 ### On the topic of parallel file writes